NewPage Corporation

 company introduced newer state-of-the-art technologies using

-phototransistor technology for the detection of spot type defects such
+phototransistor technology for the detection of

 the paper manufacturing process.
-They also introduced full sheet
+They also introduced full

-inspection for high-speed paper and coating machine processes.
+material web inspection for high-speed paper and coating machine processes.

-1955: In 1955, the company hired a young Scottish gentleman
+I n 1955, the company hired a young

 their Design Engineer.
 Named William Dobbie, the company